1802 United States Senate special election in New York: Background

 John Armstrong had been re-elected in January 1801 to a full term (1801–1807), but resigned on February 5, 1802.
-At the last state election, George Clinton had been elected Governor again, serving now his seventh term, and his Democratic-Republican Party had managed to win a large majority to the Assembly which could outvote the small Federalist Senate majority in a joint ballot.
+At the last state election, George Clinton had been elected Governor again, serving now his seventh term, and his Democratic-Republican Party had won a large majority to the Assembly which could outvote the small Federalist Senate majority in a joint ballot.
 Aaron Burr accused the Clintons later to have hatched a scheme to seat DeWitt Clinton, the governor's nephew, in the U.S. Senate.
 Burr affirmed that Thomas Tillotson, a brother-in-law of Chancellor Robert R. Livingston like Armstrong, was appointed Secretary of State of New York in 1801 as part of a deal which required Tillotson to procure Armstrong's resignation.

 At the State election in April 1801, the Democratic-Republican Party won a large majority in the Assembly, and half of the 12 State Senate seats up for renewal.
 The 25th New York State Legislature met from January 26 to April 5, 1802, at Albany, New York.